 Performance Assessment Format (2014-15) Management Department Faculty July 1, 2014-June 30, 2015 For each of the areas please use the following scale: 0=does not meet expectations, 1=meets expectations, 2=exceeds expectations.
 Please indicate the criteria you used for your assessment (e.g. target journal publication for 2 in intellectual contributions, national officer of professional organization for professional service for 2 in service, etc.).
-I would suggest an overall assessment for intellectual contributions and service, in addition to a self-assessment in each of three areas for teaching (stakeholder assessment; internal processes; and innovation, learning and growth) Major Accomplishments and Highlights/ Self- Assessment (Intellectual Contributions) = 1 Target Journal Publications/ Submissions Young, C. A., Nelson, D., & Nelson, K. (in press).
+I would suggest an overall assessment for intellectual contributions and service, in addition to a self-assessment in each of three areas for teaching (stakeholder assessment; internal processes; and innovation, learning and growth) Chair comments and assessment follow in red, including a summary comment at the end Major Accomplishments and Highlights/ Self- Assessment (Intellectual Contributions) = 1 Target Journal Publications/ Submissions Young, C. A., Nelson, D., & Nelson, K. (in press).
 Up, up, & away!
 Event planning and production in Las Vegas.
 Case Research Journal.
 Young, C. A., Nicholas, T. G., Corsun, D. L., & Loth, D. (2014).
 The road to Tortuguero: The impact of access on tourism and social equity.
 Case Research Journal, 34 (3), 75-94.
 [Please note: The citation date is 2014 but the journal issue was not published until 2015.]
 Other Published or Written Products Other Forms of Intellectual Contributions Young, C. A., Haffejee, B., & Veeh, C. (2015).
 The impact of diversified mentoring relationships on ethnocentrism and cultural intelligence.
 Presented at the Council on Hotel, Restaurant, and Institutional Education Conference, Orlando, FL.
-Major Accomplishments and Highlights/ Self- Assessment (Teaching) -- look at Paul's slides for examples and explanations Customer Satisfaction (will be determined by SET/ no need for assessment) Stakeholder Assessment ("Meet student needs") = $\frac{2}{3}$ As evidence of meeting student needs, I have won:
+Cheri should be congratulated on her target journal publication in the Case Research Journal, as well another acceptance in the same journal.
+By itself, this would merit exceeds expectations (2) in my view.
+However, she gave herself a 1 for meets expectations, and I presume it is because these are case, rather than discipline-based, publications.
+Given that she just completed her 4-year pre-tenure review, there is some urgency for her to focus on discipline-based and research in order to meet expectations for her department and APT, and this means achieving excellent in both research and teaching.
+I strongly encourage her to focus her efforts on the discipline-based and pedagogical publications, which seem to be in process, and to minimize her service contributions.
+She is such a positive contributor in terms of service to the college and other communities, and now it is important for her to reduce service and focus her efforts on her scholarship.
+Major Accomplishments and Highlights/ Self-Assessment (Teaching) -- look at Paul's slides for examples and explanations Customer Satisfaction (will be determined by SET/ no need for assessment) Stakeholder Assessment ("Meet student needs") = 2 As evidence of meeting student needs, I have won: